 Pan de sal is Spanish for “salt bread”.
 But it is actually mild in taste with a little touch of sweetness.
-It is a common bread roll in the Philippines that is usually served at breakfast but can also be eaten any time of day.
+It is a common bread roll in the Philippines that you will see on display at local bakeries like pan de coco and Spanish bread.

+It is usually served at breakfast but can also be eaten any time of day.
 So if you’re living abroad and craving for it or just want to try making pan de sal on your own, this recipe is for you!

 The secret ingredient is always LOVE

-- 500 grams bread flour
+- 500 grams or 3 ⅓ cups bread flour or all-purpose flour

-- 5 grams instant yeast
+- 2 tsp instant yeast

-- 6 grams salt
+- 1 tsp salt

-- 1 cup warm water
+- 1 ¼ cup warm milk or war water

 - 1 cup fine bread crumbs for coating